marcbrittain/Deep-Reinforcement-Learning/README.md

 Various Deep Reinforcement Learning techniques applied to different environments.
 Will be updated with new algorithms and environments often!

-Just added (09/04/2018) is a Double Deep Q-learning (DDQN) implementation applied to the Atari game: breakout!
+Just added (09/06/2018) is a Double Deep Q-learning (DDQN) implementation with Prioritized Experience Replay applied to the Atari game: breakout!

 ## Requirements